crcdng/building_games_with_flutter/README.md

 Updated code of the book "Building Games with Flutter" by Paul Teale / Packt

-updated for Flame 1.22 / Flutter 3.27.
-NOTE the code now diverges from the book but works with these versions and it is run through `flutter_lints`.
+Now for Flame 1.28.1 / Flutter 3.32.
+NOTE the code now diverges from the book to be compatible with latest versions.
+I also run it through `flutter_lints`.

 - https://flame-engine.org/
 - https://flutter.dev/